 Trekking in Bhutan | Hiking in Bhutan

+The cool serene mountains of Bhutan offer a rare experience to those looking to trek the landscape.
 The country offers a wide choice of trekking routes crisscrossing through stunning jungles, mountains, lakes, rivers and forests.

 The clean air, mixed with the sounds of buzzing insects and birds is another treat while hiking across the mountains of Bhutan.
 Trekking routes are exclusive and not crowded.

 The altitude varies quickly while trekking in Bhutan.
 Within a few days, one can hike through the subtropical forests, across the temperate jungles of central Bhutan and emerge in the alpine mountain regions of the north.
 However, there are many trekking routes in Bhutan.
 Trekkers can chose from those that take months to a pleasant one-day hike.

 Most begin by hiking the gentle trekking routes surrounding the capital city Thimphu.
 Some of these easier trekking routes can be covered within a few hours or a day.
 For those seeking adventure in the snowy mountains of the north, trekking can be increasingly difficult.
 The famous Snowman Trek is considered one of the most difficult and also the most rewarding.

 Professional guides accompany the trekkers and camps are set on top of ice across some parts of the route.
 Other helpers and horses carry materials and gears across the route.